Information Fragmentation, Encryption and Information Flow in Complex Biological Networks: Methods

-While previous versions of this task \citep{marstaller2013evolution,kirkpatrick2020evolution} have focused primarily on a relatively simple decision criteria of catching small blocks and avoiding larger blocks, we increase the difficulty here by manipulating the set of objects that must be caught or avoided to be not only dependent on size but also on direction of movement (see Figure \ref{fig:tasks}[b]).
+While previous versions of this task~\cite{marstaller2013evolution,kirkpatrick2020evolution} have focused primarily on the relatively simple decision of catching small blocks and avoiding larger blocks, here we increased the difficulty by making the decision of which objects must be caught or avoided depend not only on size, but also on the direction of movement.
 Blocks of size 4 moving in either direction and blocks of size 3 moving to the left must be avoided, while blocks of size 2 moving in either direction and blocks of size 3 moving to the right must be caught.
-Fitness is a value from 0.0 to 1.0 and is the number of correct catch or miss decisions made over all lifetimes divided by the total number of lifetimes.
+Thus, agents must correctly classify both size and direction of each block to achieve perfect fitness.
+Fitness is a value from 0.0 to 1.0 and is the number of correct catch-or avoid-decisions made over all lifetimes divided by the total number of lifetimes.

-\subsection{Cognitive Systems}
+\subsection{Cognitive systems}

-In order to illustrate fragmentation we evolve two types of cognitive systems (i.e. digital brains), Recurrent Neural Networks (RNN) and Markov Brains.
-Both of these brains share the same general structure in that they receive inputs and generate outputs.
-The number of inputs and outputs is determined by the task.
-In addition the brains have 8 memory values which can be thought of as additional inputs and outputs.
-Every time the brain updates in addition to writing outputs, the brain also writes new memory values that will be provided to the brain the next time it updates.
-The inputs and input memory are labeled at $T_0$ and the outputs and new memory are labeled as $T_1$.
+In order to illustrate fragmentation, we evolve two types of artificial brains: Recurrent Neural Networks (RNN) and Markov Brains.
+The action of these brains can be generalized as converting one set of values, $T_0$ (input and memory nodes, at time $t=0$) into a new set of values $T_1$ (output and memory nodes, at time $t=1$) via an internal process defined by the brain.
+Both brain types use the same number of input and output nodes, as determined by each task, and eight memory nodes.
+Memory is implemented with nodes that act like additional inputs and outputs.
+Only where inputs deliver information from the task to the brain and outputs deliver information from the brain to the task, memory values deliver the updated memory values from the prior update.
+Example schematics of both brains are shown in Fig.~\ref{fig:brains} and described in detail in the following sections.